One of the most common questions we get about the proofreading courses I offer here on PA is “What percentage of your students are successful?”

-I’m also brutally honest if I do not think you are a good fit for the course.
-I don’t even sell the entire course in one piece anymore because I am so intent on keeping the wrong people out.
+I’m also brutally honest if I do not think you are a good fit for the courses.
+I am so intent on keeping the wrong people out.
 I don’t want unqualified “proofreaders” or lazy people leeching resources from the students who are willing to work hard.

 The person accused me of making it harder just so fewer people can get through to marketing.
 I was like, “Uh, yeah, that’s exactly what I want to do — and you should want it too!”
 If you can’t pass the longer version of the test, you should be kept out of the marketing material.
 It’s only logical.
 You need to know the information on the test to do well in the industry.
 If you don’t do well on the test, then you don’t know that information… so why should I teach you how to market a skill you don’t have?

-I split my Facebook group, PA Proofreaders, into two separate groups.
-Talk about marketing in the “big” group is off limits because I know there are Level 1 people in there lurking and waiting for scraps of info they can use to skirt taking the rest of the course.
+I split my Facebook group, PA Proofreaders, into separate groups.
+Talk about marketing in the “big” group is off-limits because I know there are beginners in there lurking and waiting for scraps of info they can use to skirt taking the rest of the courses.
 I’ve seen it happen.
 Students have even reported getting PMs from newbies asking if they can learn from them instead of paying for the course.
 It’s ridiculous and sad.

-Quite a few unqualified people still enroll in the first level of the course despite my rampant warnings and matter-of-fact posts.
-And because of how difficult I’ve made the course, only a much smaller number of students make it past the practice transcripts.
+Quite a few unqualified people still enroll despite my rampant warnings and matter-of-fact posts.
+And because of how difficult I’ve made the courses, only a much smaller number of students make it past the practice transcripts and/or exams.

 Finding Clients is EASY Compared to the Work it Takes to Get that Far!

-Many people ask the question about how successful the average student is because they want to gauge how good the course is — does it deliver?
-Is it legitimate?
-But here’s what it boils down to: If someone cannot or does not pass the course for some reason, that says far more about the student taking the course than it says about the course itself.
-(Although the mere fact that the course is difficult enough that not everyone can pass does say quite a bit about the course’s legitimacy, methinks.)
+Many people ask the question about how successful the average student is because they want to gauge how good the courses are — do they deliver?
+Are they legitimate?
+But here’s what it boils down to: If someone cannot or does not pass the courses for some reason, that says far more about the student taking the courses than it says about the courses themselves.
+(Although the mere fact that the courses are difficult enough that not everyone can pass does say quite a bit about the courses’ legitimacy, methinks.)

 And that’s why it makes no sense to give any kind of “ballpark” figure on the percentage of my students who are “successful.”